College Academic Council

 Student input is highly valued on all three of these committees, so please consider applying.
 If you have any questions, email the College Academic Council at email@example.com.

-Brandon Spear is a senior from Westchester, New York, pursuing a mathematics degree on the premed track with a double minor in chemistry and government.
+Brandon Spear is a junior from Westchester, New York, pursuing a mathematics degree on the premed track with a double minor in chemistry and government.
 In addition to serving on the College Academic Council, Brandon is a member of the Pre-med Society, the Alpha Kappa Psi Business Fraternity, and a tour guide in the Blue and Gray Society.
 He looks forward to representing his classmates and better academic life at Georgetown!

-Luis Montoya is a senior from Whitney, Texas.
+Luis Montoya is a junior from Whitney, Texas.
 He is pursuing a Bachelor of Science in Biology, minoring in Psychology, and on the track to specialize in Microbiology.
 In addition to his involvement in the College Academic Council, Luis is a proud member of the Latin American student association, the pre-med society and is also involved with operation smile.
 Luis is an ambitious and determined leader with a special affinity towards healthcare and interested in pharmaceutical, biotech, public health, and healthcare consulting fields.
 Outside of his coursework and extracurricular activities, he is a huge foodie and is excited for the opportunity to represent his classmates and better academic life at Georgetown.

-Sally Hayes is a sophomore from Georgetown, Massachusetts.
+Sally Hayes is a freshman from Georgetown, Massachusetts.
 She is undeclared but hoping to major in Government with a minor in Spanish.
 In addition to serving on the College Academic Council, Sally is a member of the cheer team, involved with GOLD, and dancing in Rangila.
 Aside from academics and extracurriculars, Sally particularly enjoys dancing and vegan brownies from Whisk.
 Sally is looking forward to serving her fellow classmates this year and improving academic life at Georgetown!